-What you may not know is that many of these smoke effects are created by quickly releasing liquid carbon dioxide (CO2) into the air.
-As the CO2 liquid expands to a vapor, it condenses the moisture in the air and creates the smoke effect.
+What you may not know is that most of these "smoke" effects are created by quickly releasing liquid carbon dioxide (CO2) into the air.
+As the CO2 liquid expands to a vapor, it condenses the moisture in the air and creates the "smoke" effect.

 CO2 used to create spooky Halloween effects

 Just like CO2 used in live concerts and stage plays, CO2 is also used to create many spooky effects like fog, haze, mist or smoke during Halloween season.
 While many homeowners can purchase readily available fog machines for trick-o-treaters, a more cost-effective and simple means is to create your own spooky effects with - dry ice!

 In creating these spooky effects like those you would see in the movies, the process is quite simple and involves adding dry ice to hot water in an insulated container (adding optional food coloring) and repeating to maintain a truly ghostly scene.

 You can read our step-by-step guide on "How to create your own fun CO2 experiment at home" which includes instructions for creating these spooky special effects as mentioned above.

 It is incredibly important to remember that while CO2 experiments can provide exceptional fun, excitement, and thrills - ensuring proper CO2 safety guidelines is vital.

 And don't worry.
 The team at CO2Meter is here to help ensure that your "Spooktacular" special effects are not only fun, but safe too!